 Axonix Tools

-JPG vs WebP vs AVIF: The Ultimate Image Format Guide for 2026
+JPG vs WebP vs AVIF: The Ultimate Image Format Comparison (2026)

 Back to Insights

-JPG vs WebP vs AVIF: The Ultimate Image Format Guide for 2026
+JPG vs WebP vs AVIF: The Ultimate Image Format Comparison (2026)

 Images are the heaviest part of the modern web.
 According to the HTTP Archive, images make up nearly 50% of the total bytes of an average web page.
 If you are a web developer, blogger, or site owner, choosing the right image format is the single most impactful optimization you can make for your site speed (and SEO!).